 What is dark social?

 Don’t worry, it’s far less sinister then it sounds.
-Dark social posts are URLs shared through sources that don’t have referrals attached to them.
+Dark posts are URLs shared through sources that don’t have referrals attached to them.
 Examples of this would be mobile apps like Facebook Messenger or WhatsApp, as well as instances where an app has its own browser for links to click through, such as Facebook instant articles.
-URLs shared via email and SMS can also be classed as dark social.
+URLs shared via email and SMS can also be classed in this way.

 B2B marketers need to prove their efforts on social media, but you can’t paint a clear picture if you don’t know where your traffic is coming from.